clangordon/physics-bioweapon/README.md

 ### Kind and decent NHS staff
 Kind and decent NHS staff who helped me a lot during the “treatment” from “Nazi” Health Service doctors.

+#### Kind and decent Bournemouth Hospital Intensive Care staff:

+The whole team are kind and decent.

 #### Kind and decent AMU staff:

 Clare, Temi, Maddie, Naomi, Julita, Mimi (also has amazing tattoos), Freya, Elysia, Cherry.